chinamike65/hugo-tuolesi/content/book5/book5en.md

 When suffering, you will regret giving your body, you will lose the merit of giving, and your body will be wasted in vain.

-One day, Venerable Atisha saw a man on the street with a strange disease, and Venerable wanted to save him.
+One day, Venerable Atisha saw a man on the street with a strange disease, and wanted to save him.

-He said that my disease cannot be cured.
-The doctor said that it can only be cured by eating human flesh.
+He said that the disease could not be cured.
+The doctor said that it could only be cured by eating human flesh.

-The Venerable thought, this is an opportunity for me to give myself to save sentient beings, so I cut a piece of flesh from my body and gave it to him, but I fainted from the pain.
+The Venerable Atisha thought, this is an opportunity for me to give myself to save a sentient being, so he cut a piece of flesh from his body and gave it to the man, then fainted from the pain.

-When His Holiness woke up and saw that the patient was healed, he was very happy and felt that he had helped him a lot.
+When His Holiness Atisha woke up and saw that the patient was healed, he was very happy and felt that he had helped him a lot.

-A great accomplished person like Venerable Atisha can donate the body.
-Ordinary people who donate the body will regret 100% of the time, so it is not easy to give the body.
+A greatly accomplished person like Venerable Atisha can make a gift of the body.
+Ordinary people who donate the body will regret it 100% of the time, so it is not easy to give the body.

-There are people in Han who want to burn their fingers to offer to Buddha.
+There are people in China who like to burn their fingers to make an offering to Buddha.
 If they can do it without regret, they can do it.

-But in Tantra, it is absolutely impossible, because there are many meridians on the fingers.
-When practicing Tantra for the second time, all the Qi channels on the whole body must be repaired, and even a little scar on the body will cause obstacles.
+But in Tantra, this is absolutely forbidden, because there are many meridians on the fingers.
+When practicing the Tantra of the second class, all the Qi channels in the entire body must be repaired, and even a little scar on the body will cause obstacles.

 Therefore, Tantra requires that the body should not be harmed and must be well protected.